tskora/tskora.github.io/_pages/cv.md

 Awards
 ------
-* 2022: Young researchers IPC PAS, Institute of Physical Chemistry, Polish Academy of Sciences (9800 PLN)
+* 2022: Young researchers IPC PAS, Institute of Physical Chemistry, Polish Academy of Sciences
 * 2021: Awarded Poster at Microsymposium IPC PAS, Institute of Physical Chemistry, Polish Academy of Sciences

 Service and leadership